-Waffle House Murder Suspect Is In Custody
+Waffle House Shooting Suspect Is In Custody

 Shaw has demurred when asked about his actions, saying he is not a hero, as NPR's Bill Chappell reported.

 Police said that when Reinking fled, he took off his jacket — the only item of clothing he was wearing.
-This set off a manhunt involving at least 80 Metro Nashville Police officers as well as officers from federal agencies.
+This set off a manhunt involving at least 80 Metro Nashville Police officers as well as officers from state and federal agencies.